nate-yocom/Nfw.Linux.Joystick/README.md

 }
 ```

-Note that this layer also includes support for the Layer button specific to the Microsoft X-Box Adaptive Controller, which requires a newer Xpad driver than currently in any mainline Linux tree.
-See https://github.com/nate-yocom/xpad-xac for such a driver (at least until merged upstream, proposed patches sent: https://patchwork.kernel.org/project/linux-input/cover/20220813185343.2306-1-nate@yocom.org/ - expand the series to see the full patch set).
+Note that this layer also includes support for the Profile button specific to the Microsoft X-Box Adaptive Controller, which requires a newer Xpad driver than currently in any mainline Linux tree.
+See https://github.com/nate-yocom/xpad-xac for such a driver.

 ## References
 - Gamepad library: https://github.com/nahueltaibo/gamepad by @nahueltaibo